lharrison1313/NYIT_Senior_Project_Messaging_App/README.md

 # Get Started
-install node js in your machine cd root and type npm install
+install node js in your machine cd root and type "npm install"